In a case of much ado about something, Virginia lawmakers are saying nothing.

 Sadler told the Cardinal News that he rents the space to those who run the machines for a percentage of winnings.
 Sadler’s family runs the truck stop, two convenience stores and a restaurant.
 In all, they have roughly 41 total machines under their care.

 David vs. Goliath

 Sadler sees the skill games fight as sort of a David and Goliath situation.
 In this scenario, the big casinos come in and forcing out the so-called little guys.

 His lawyer, state Sen. Bill Stanley, R-Franklin County, got a scheduled May 18 hearing postponed until Nov.
 2. That means a court injunction won by Sadler late last year, delaying a July 2021 ban on skill game machines, will remain in place for now.

 Sadler said on social media that the delay will ultimately help proponents better prepare for what they’re fighting against.
 This will be especially true if lawmakers end up legislating the games through the budget special sessions.

 To legalize or not to legalize

 As Sadler reasons, proponents of skill game machines maintain that the games allow the so-called little guys to have a slice of the online gaming industry’s pie.
 Skill game machines may look like slot machines, proponents argue.
 But, because they require a small amount of skill to win – as opposed to relying on the luck of a spin – they aren’t technically gambling devices.

-Supporters also say that proponents of the ban are trying to drive more dollars to the big gaming industry.
+Supporters also say that proponents of the ban are trying to drive more dollars to the Virginia casino industry.
 Meanwhile, these critics argue that saying the games require skill is nothing more than a loophole to make illegal machines appear legal.